lalitshankarch/VulkanPlayground/Vulkan Notes.md

 An image view describes how to access the image and which part of the image to access.

+All GPU commands in Vulkan are sent through command buffers which get executed on a queue.

+Command buffers are allocated from a command pool, which should be unique per thread.
+Also, multiple threads can record commands, but only one thread can submit it.

+A GPU can execute multiple queues in parallel.
+Commands in a queue are guaranteed to start in submission order, but can end out of order.

+`VkFence` is used for CPU - GPU synchronization.
+If this is set, we can know from the CPU if the GPU has finished these operations.

+For GPU - GPU synchronization, `VkSemaphore` is used.
+Semaphores allow defining order of operations on GPU commands.

+GPUs store images in different formats, and image layout transitions are required to have the image in a valid state before rendering.

+Request image -> Reset command buffer -> Start rendering commands -> End rendering commands -> Submit to graphics queue -> Wait for fence -> Present -> Reset fence.

 The graphics pipeline is a collection of programmable and fixed-function stages.

 Programmable stages include: